isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 a shutdown.

-Suppose that the HA setup includes two active servers, e.g. ``server1`` and ``server2`` and the latter needs to be shut down for the maintenance.
+Suppose that the HA setup includes two active servers, e.g. ``server1`` and ``server2`` and the latter needs to be shut down for maintenance.
 The administrator should send the ``ha-maintenance-start`` to server1, as this is the server which is going to handle the DHCP traffic while the other one is offline.
 The server1 may respond with an error if its state